a2937/technical-docs/documentation/html_getting_started.md

 </code>
 <br/>
 </div>
-This declares we are creating a function called _turnBackgroundPink_.
+This declares we are creating a function called <em>turnBackgroundPink</em>.

 The function keyword indicates that the following is a function.